Breeder. Common in all seasons and regions. Lowest Conservation Concern.

 Baskett, T.S., Sayre, M.W., Tomlinson, R.E., and Mirarchi, R.E.
 1993.
 Ecology and Management of the Mourning Dove.
 R.E.
 McCabe.
 Technical Editor.
 Stack Pole Books, Harrisburg, PN.
 567 pp.

 Davis, J.R.
 1977.
 Management for Mourning Doves in Alabama.
 Special Report NO. 6.
 Alabama Department of Conservation and Natural Resources, Game and Fish Division.
 28 pp.

 Yarrow, G.K., and Yarrow, D.T.
 1999.
 Managing for Mourning Doves. pp. 201-209 in Managing Wildlife.
 Sweetwater Press, by arrangement with Alabama Wildlife Federation, Birmingham, AL. 588 pp.

 Stribling, L.H., Mourning Dove Management in Alabama.
 Circular ANR-513.
 Alabama Cooperative Extension Service/ Auburn University, Auburn, AL.

-AUTHOR: Jeff Makemson, Wildlife Biologist, Division of Wildlife and Freshwater Fisheries
+Jeff Makemson, Wildlife Biologist, Division of Wildlife and Freshwater Fisheries